nuuuwan/news_lk3_data/README.md

 The State Minister highlighted the current surplus of development officers as a prime example of underutilized potential within the existing workforce.

-Sri Lanka Asks Combined Maritime Forces To Probe Hijacked Boat
+110 Commitments Loom as Sri Lanka Makes Strides on IMF Bailout

-◼️
+...

 [Data](articles/e03cb344.json)